openemr/openemr-devops/packages/lightsail/patch.md

 # comment below line to avoid deleting the patch script created above
 rm ./patch.sh
 ```

-Make the script executable and run.
+ Copy the above text and use vi like before with the patch.sh script.
+Here we do it with `vi clean-up.sh`.
+Then make the script executable and run.
 ```
 chmod +x clean-up.sh
 ./clean-up.sh